The Brain Eaters

 The Brain Eaters is a 1958 independently made American black-and-white science fiction-horror film, produced by Ed Nelson (and Roger Corman, uncredited), and directed by Bruno VeSota.
 The film stars Nelson, Alan Jay Factor, and Joanna Lee, and includes a brief appearance by Leonard Nimoy (name misspelled in film credits as "Leonard Nemoy").
-The Brain Eaters was distributed by American International Pictures as a double feature with either Earth vs. the Spider or Terror from the Year 5000 in different markets.
+The Brain Eaters was distributed in October 1958 by American International Pictures on a double feature in some areas with Earth vs. the Spider (1958), and in others with Terror from the Year 5000 (1958).